sarah-is-coding/Onitama-AI/README.md

 Add functionality to allow players to play against the AI

-In the real game you can see the next card that will fill your hand once you make your turn.
+In the real game you can see the next card that will fill your hand.
 You can see the opponents as well.
 This is something that needs to be added.

 Make a visually appealing GUI